bilyv/runi/README.md

 Each table is designed with appropriate indexes for optimal query performance and includes timestamp fields for audit trails.

+## 🔄 Routing Implementation

+The application now features a complete client-side routing system that enables direct URL access to all modules:

+1. **BrowserRouter Integration**: The main application is wrapped with React Router's BrowserRouter in `main.tsx`
+2. **Route Configuration**: Dynamic routes are configured in `App.tsx` to handle module parameters
+3. **Parameter-Based Navigation**: The `BusinessDashboard.tsx` component uses `useParams` to read URL parameters and `useNavigate` for programmatic navigation
+4. **Validation & Fallback**: Invalid module URLs are automatically redirected to the dashboard
+5. **State Synchronization**: URL changes are synchronized with application state for consistent UI

+This implementation ensures users can bookmark, share, and directly access any module while maintaining the existing application functionality.

 ## ⚡ Getting Started

 ### Prerequisites